Beach Club Vibes

 Cocktails and beachfront hammocks at Banus Beach Marbella

 Banus Beach is on the Muelle de Levante in Nueva Andalucia, right by the Puerto Banús marina.
-Cocktails (35 mentions), music (34), and paella (20) feature prominently.
-Service charge (15 mentions) and security guards (9) suggest a more managed experience than some.
+Cocktails, music, and paella are the main draws.
+The hammocks are a highlight, and the venue feels more managed than most in this area.

 Mistral Beach